 General Dynamics trimaran

-The slender stabilised trimaran monohull proposed by the General Dynamics team has an overall length of 127.8m, maximum beam of 28.4m and full load displacement of 2,637t.
-The seaframe is based on Austal’s design for the Benchijigua Express passenger/car ferry.
+The slender stabilised trimaran mono-hull proposed by the General Dynamics team has an overall length of 127.8m, a maximum beam of 28.4m and full load displacement of 2,637t.
+The seat frame is based on Austal’s design for the Benchijigua Express passenger/car ferry.

-A naval forward looking infrared is fitted above the bridge.
-The Raytheon SeaRAM anti-ship missile defencse system is installed on the hangar roof.
+A naval forward-looking infrared is fitted above the bridge.
+The Raytheon SeaRAM anti-ship missile defence system is installed on the hangar roof.
 SeaRAM combines the sensors of the Phalanx 1B close-in weapon system but replaces the 20mm gun with an 11-missile launcher for the rolling airframe missile (RAM).
 50-calibre machine gun mounts are installed port and starboard on the walkway on either side of the hangar and at the stern just below the level of the stern helicopter deck.

-The decoy systems include three Super RBOCs and two Nulka decoy launchers.
+Decoy systems include three Super RBOCs and two Nulka decoy launchers.
 The countermeasures suite will include ES 3601 tactical radar electronic support measures (ESM) from EDO Corp.
-The towed sonar and towed decoys are launched from the stern of the ship.
+The towed sonar and decoys are launched from the stern of the ship.

-Northrop Grumman Electronic Systems will provide the integrated combat management system (ICMS), BAE Systems Electronic Systems will provide the radio communications system and CAE Marine Systems will supply the automated ship control system.
+Northrop Grumman Electronic Systems provides the integrated combat management system (ICMS), BAE Systems Electronic Systems provides the radio communications system and CAE Marine Systems supplies the automated ship control system.

 The main mast carries the Link 16, Link 1, CEC, and the Saab Microwave Systems (formerly Ericsson) Sea Giraffe radar.

-The ship has a steel hull with aluminium superstructure and will be powered by two Rolls-Royce MT30 36MW gas turbines and two Fairbanks Morse Colt-Pielstick 16PA6B STC diesel engines driving four large, acoustically optimised Rolls-Royce waterjets.
+The ship has a steel hull with an aluminium superstructure and will be powered by two Rolls-Royce MT30 36MW gas turbines and two Fairbanks Morse Colt-Pielstick 16PA6B STC diesel engines.
+These drive four large, acoustically optimised Rolls-Royce waterjets.

-The vessel has automated stern doors, stern ramp, side launch doors and overhead crane for the launch and recovery of manned and unmanned vessels.
+The vessel has automated stern doors, stern ramp, side launch doors and overhead crane for the launch-and-recovery of both manned and unmanned vessels.

 The combat management system is the Lockheed Martin COMBATSS-21, based on open architecture.
-The ships will be equipped with EADS TRS-3D C-band radar for air and surface surveillance and weapon assignment and the soft-kill weapon system (SKWS) decoy launcher from Terma A/S of Denmark.
+The ships will be equipped with EADS TRS-3D C-band radar for air and surface surveillance and weapon assignment and the soft-kill weapon system (SKWS) decoy launcher from Terma, a company based in Denmark.